-Currently, we support two processors built for MarkLogic – PutMarkLogic processor, for ingesting data into MarkLogic and the QueryMarkLogic processor, used for querying documents in MarkLogic.
+Currently, we support two processors built for MarkLogic– PutMarkLogic processor, for ingesting data into MarkLogic, and the QueryMarkLogic processor, used for querying documents in MarkLogic.
 There is also a growing collection of community developed processors, templates, and recipes.

-More instructions for getting started are available in GitHub.
+More instructions for getting started are available on GitHub.
 We also have a video tutorial on MarkLogic and NiFi.
 We have submitted our processors to the NiFi Community for inclusion in an upcoming release.